cameraui/sdk/go/docs/api/sensor.md

 	func (s *PTZControl) UpdateValue(property string, value any) error

-UpdateValue dispatches generic property writes to semantic methods.
+UpdateValue routes generic property writes to the semantic setters.

 <a name="PTZDirection"></a>